 The Plan has been developed to establish a long term view for our Plan Area and to help deliver the local community's aspirations and needs for the plan period 2017 - 2031.
-The Plan has been produced by Edgmond Parish Council; project managed by a Steering Group chaired by Mr Robert Higginson, and is based upon the views of the Parish residents.
-The Steering Group has consulted and listened to members of the community on a wide range of issues that will influence the well-being, sustainability and long term future of our community.
+The Plan has been produced by Edgmond Parish Council; project managed by a Steering Group, and is based upon the views of the Parish residents.
+The Steering Group has consulted and listened to members of the community on a wide range of issues that will influence the well- being, sustainability and long term future of our community.